mmod/nodamysql/README.md

 ### Prerequisites

-##### Non-buildage

-1. Node.js x64 (Windows and Linux) or x86 (Windows) & Git (Kinda need both to even be able to npm install <mod_name> eh?)
-2. MySQL Community Server 5.6.x (x64 or x32).
-If you're running Node.js x64, install MySQL Community Server x64, and so on.
-3. You might need to set the MYSQL_DIR environment variable on Windows.

-Now you're ready to skip on down to the section that says 'The actual install' below.

-##### Buildage
 1. Node.js (x86 or x64) & Git (Kinda need both to even be able to npm install <mod_name> eh?)
 2. Python (2.7.x x86 or x64)
 3. node-gyp (npm install node-gyp -g)